 (2007), which won a Susanne M. Glassock Award for Interdisciplinary Scholarship.
 Her critical study of aesthetics and cruelty, The Art of Cruelty: A Reckoning

 Notable Book of the Year.

 Nelson’s many honors and awards include grants and fellowships from the Creative Capital/Andy Warhol Foundation, the Guggenheim Foundation, and the National Endowment for the Arts and an Innovative Literature grant from Creative Capital for her forthcoming book of nonfiction.
-Nelson lives in Los Angeles with her partner, the artist Harry Dodge, and their stepson.
+Nelson lives in Los Angeles with her partner, the artist Harry Dodge, and their two children.
 She teaches in the School of Critical Studies at California Institute of the Arts.